zentrocdot/LazyImageUpscaler/README.md

 The modules which are using pretrained models and the diffusion models will work after download of these models.
 How to do this is described later.</p>

-## Install the required Python Dependencies
+## Installation of the Required Python Dependencies

 <p align="justify">Following Python requirements have to be fulfilled,
 that the Lazy Image upscaler is working:</p>